Migration Guide: CloudBees CI

 Remove any agent connections and generate new connections to them.
 You can do this by just removing them from $JENKINS_HOME/nodes

 Prepare your target instance to run in Quiet Mode.
-If you are not using a CloudBees distributed release, you will not have access to the Quiet Start Plugin, instead refer to this article.
+If you are migrating from Jenkins, you will not have access to the Quiet Start Plugin, instead refer to this article.

 4. Upon startup, you will be prompted for Registration.